awsdocs/aws-iot-docs/developerguide/mqtt.md

 ## MQTT Quality of Service \(QoS\) options<a name="mqtt-qos"></a>

 AWS IoT and the AWS IoT Device SDKs support the [MQTT Quality of Service \(QoS\) levels `0` and `1`](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc385349263)\.
 The MQTT protocol defines a third level of QoS, level `2`, but AWS IoT does not support it\.
 Only the MQTT protocol supports the QoS feature\.
-HTTPS does not support QoS\.
+HTTPS supports QoS by passing a query string parameter `?qos=qos` where the value can be 0 or 1\.

 This table describes how each QoS level affects messages published to and by the message broker\.